-Next I developed a consistent design that communicates what deals stand out without making the whole website feel like a discount grocery store.
+Next, I developed a consistent design that communicates what deals stand out without making the whole website feel like a discount grocery store.
 The dedicated space was needed for cases with multiple tags and long strings for description and translations (opted to abandon the on-hover tooltip pattern because obvious always wins).

-This is just the visual part, next we defined the logic where only selected accommodations have deals.
+This is just the visual part, next we defined the logic where only selected accommodations to have deals.
 If everything is a discount—it's just cognitive and visual noise.

 The copy was written in collaboration with our UX copywriter.

 The majority of our users are looking for the best deal—good value for money.
 Whereas a significant percentage want also the cheapest possible deal.
-Currently our main CTA best deal (green View Deal button) doesn't explain why or provide context.
+Currently, our main CTA best deal (green View Deal button) doesn't explain why or provide context.
 The cheapest is hidden under all deals.

 The main concept from the sprint derived from the idea that everything should revolve around rooms (after all this is what you book and not the hotel lobby).
-Plus a better visualisation of what's included in the prices (here we kept the same recommended vs cheapest logic)
+Plus a better visualization of what's included in the prices (here we kept the same recommended vs cheapest logic)

 The only options for me in terms of tools to use were: vanilla css/html or Webflow.
 I opted for the last mainly for the following advantages: speed, quick iteration visually and hosting for delivery to participants (even for the free version).
-The modular aspect of Webflow (you simply add or remove sections on same screen) had a huge benefit in terms of productivity.
-Invison for example would have required more than 50 screens and with rudimentary transitions (after all you work with linked images).
+The modular aspect of Webflow (you simply add or remove sections on the same screen) had a huge benefit in terms of productivity.
+Invison, for example would have required more than 50 screens and with rudimentary transitions (after all you work with linked images).

 The goal of the research was to understand if the concept in deals within accommodation helps users to determine the best deal in a more informed manner.
 In-house user test with 10 participants.